Self-regulating jets during the Common Envelope phase: Abstract

 \section{Abstract}

 Jets launched from a compact object (CO) during a common envelope (CE) may play a key role in the evolution of the system, and may also be an efficient removal channel for its material.
-In this work we study, through a large set of three-dimensional hydrodynamic simulations, the effects that jets launched from either a BH or a NS have during a CE phase.
-The jets power is self-consistently computed by taking in account the mass accretion rate onto the CO.
-We find that the jet deposits enough energy to unbind the outer layers of the CE.
-The jets present variability in size and orientation while their cocoons expand smoothly over the CE.
+In this work we study, through a large set of three-dimensional hydrodynamic simulations, the effects that jets launched from either a black hole (BH) or a neutron star (NS) have during a CE phase.
+The jet is self-consistently powered by a fraction ($\eta$) of the mass accretion rate that reaches the CO.
+For low mass accretion efficiencies ($\eta<$0.1\%), the jet is not able to drill through the material accreting onto the CO and forms a bulge around it.
+For higher efficiencies, the jet is able to drill through the bulge and in intermediate efficiencies ($\eta\sim$1-5\%) may produce an oscillating mass accretion rate behavior.
+We find that the jet may deposit enough energy to unbind the outer layers of the CE.
+The self-regulated jets present variability in size and orientation while their cocoons expand smoothly over the CE.
 The mass accretion rate initially decreases due to the ram pressure of the cocoon.
-However, it later increases and presents an oscillating behavior.
-If no jet is present (or its power is considerably low), the accretion onto the CO is such that a NS may be converted into a BH within a decade, or a BH may double its mass in a few years.
-If a jet is present, however, it deposits enough energy to unbind the outer layers of the CE and the system may evolve into a grazing envelope, configuration in which the jet is located at the edge of the CE and continuously removes the external layers.
+If the launched jet is not able to drill through the bulge, the accretion is such that it may convert a NS into a BH within a decade or double the mass of a BH in a few years.
+If a jet is present, it deposits enough energy to unbind the outer layers of the CE and the system evolves into a grazing envelope, configuration.